Beyond borders: refugee stories of hope, strength and change

 How Plan International helped

-Through the Najahna Programme, young Syrians and Jordanians like Alaa, Douaa, and Anoud have transformed their aspirations into tangible achievements.
+Through the Najahna Programme, young Syrians and Jordanians like Alaa, Doaa, and Anoud have transformed their aspirations into tangible achievements.
 By offering tailored training, mentorship, and business support, Najahna equips youth with the confidence and resources to shape their futures and contribute meaningfully to their communities.

 Alaa gained digital storytelling and content creation skills through the mobile journalism training, empowering her to advocate for her community.

-Douaa received a business grant that enabled her to launch a hydroponic farming initiative, turning innovation into income and supporting her family’s future.
+Doaa received a business grant that enabled her to launch a hydroponic farming initiative, turning innovation into income and supporting her family’s future.

 Anoud used her grant to expand her educational centre, enhance learning tools, and inspire other women through strengthened leadership.